Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 That is why Letters from Father Christmas could be the perfect book for those who regard Christmas as a special time of year.

-The letters were Tolkien's way of keeping Father Christmas alive for children, over a period of more than twenty years.
+The letters were Tolkien's way of keeping Father Christmas alive for children over more than twenty years.

 Every Christmas, an envelope with a North Pole stamp arrived.
 It was addressed to Tolkien's children.